RobDWaller/robdwaller.github.io/_posts/2018-02-20-four-security-principles-devs-should-follow.md

 Much of the world enjoys laughing at North Korea, Kim Jong Un and his crazy nuclear plans.
 However behind the madness there may be some logic.
 [There is a theory](https://mondediplo.com/2017/10/01northkorea) that North Korea has recognised that America and the West has happily carried out regime change against Afghanistan, Iraq and Libya, but has been much more cautious in relation to Iran and Pakistan.
 The theory goes that this is because Iran may have nuclear weapons and Pakistan does have nuclear weapons.
 North Korea has recognised this and is rushing to build a bomb and missile so it doesn't become the next Iraq.
 It has assessed the threat and is responding logically given its limited means, and it may succeed in defending the North Korean regime from America's bombs.
 Nuclear bombs may not protect them from their own people in the end though.

-I'm not advising you to follow North Korea's example, however you should consider what is a proportionate security response given your organisation's resources.
+I'm not advising you follow North Korea's example, however you should consider what is a proportionate security response given your organisation's resources.
 This is particularly important given very few of us work at Apple, Google or Facebook.
 Most organisations have limited resources and they cannot justify spending large sums of money on security features that only produce marginal gains.
 When considering your security response you should begin by asking the following three questions.

 1. What am I defending and how valuable is it?
 2. Who is it that poses me a threat?